Verady/veranet/README.md

 {@tutorial install}.
 Once installed, simply run `veranet` with an optional configuration file using the `--config <path/to/config>` option.

+> Note, the `latest` tag on Docker Hub is pointed to the latest stable *tag*.
+> If you'd like the bleeding edge updates, use the `unstable` tag.

 #### Automatic Security Updates

 When running the Veranet server installation with Docker, you can configure your